 This greener, fuller ammi complements any color scheme.
 Stems are long and sturdy with dense flower heads 3-5" across.
 Foliage is full with blue-green, finely- dissected leaves and has feathery appearance.
-Also known as lace flower, false bishop's weed, toothpickweed, and bishop's weed.
+Also known as false Queen Anne's lace, lace flower, false bishop's weed, toothpickweed, and bishop's weed.
 Select 1758G (Organic) or 1758 (Nonorganic) seeds. • Attracts and supports beneficial insects such as lacewings, lady beetles, minute pirate bugs, syrphid flies, and parasitic wasps.

 DAYS TO GERMINATION: Direct Seed: 12-16 days at 60-65°F (16-18°C).
 Transplant: 7-14 days at 68-86°F (20-30°C) alternating day and night temperatures.